rigg-alex/Parent-Teacher-Interviews-Summary-Report/README.md

 # Parent-Teacher-Interviews-Summary-Report

 This Python script generates individualised Word documents for each student, containing data from an Excel spreadsheet.
 Each document includes the student's details in a table format, with specific fields excluded.
-The output files are saved with a standardized naming convention.
+The output files are saved with a standardised naming convention.
+I like to be transparent with my data/records and provide this print out either before PT interviews or on the evening to the student/parent.

 ## Prerequisites